kevin-chalmers/set08103/labs/lab01/README.md

 #### Removing Containers

 Although the container has stopped it has not been removed from your system.
-To list containers on the local sytem run `ps` with the `-a` flag:
+To list containers on the local system run `ps` with the `-a` flag:

 ```shell
 docker ps -a